techidaily/site-article-knowledge/source/_posts/mastering-snapchat-enhancing-images-and-videos-for-2024.md

 ![zoom in photo snapchat](https://images.wondershare.com/filmora/article-images/2022/07/zoom-snapchat-1.jpg)

-Thereafter, you can use your finger to zoom out the camera screen so that the next photo does not come with zoomed-in effect.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ZLb1ViO4WR8?si=g_aiHGNCd7eAvmDM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/58KlTPHv8dU?si=7ICagyNgrao7OkVO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+Thereafter, you can use your finger to zoom out the camera screen so that the next photo does not come with zoomed-in effect.

 ## Part 2\.
 How to Zoom in a Video on Snapchat